Weekend weather round-up: What to expect in Yorkshire over the next three days

 Here’s the weather forecast for Yorkshire over the next three days.

-In general, the weather will be warm, but cloudy, with some localised showers and brighter skies throughout the weekend.
+In general, the weather will be warm, with some sunny intervals and various light and heavy showers occurring throughout the weekend.

+The pollen count in general is expected to be medium over the next three days.

 Lows of: 11°C